[Latest] Tricks to Unpair an Apple Watch Without Your iPhone

 • Once you unpair the Apple Watch, it will be restored to default settings, erasing all apps, data, and settings.

-• The status of the activation lock can also change depending on the process you use to untether it.
-If you unpair via an iPhone, the activation lock is removed, but it remains active if you unpair via an Apple Watch.
+• The status of Activation Lock can change depending on the process you use.
+If you unpair with the paired iPhone, Activation Lock is removed, but it stays active if you erase the watch directly or wipe it remotely before removing it from your account.

-• The backup situation also relies on the process, so it is best to manually back up your watch before unpairing it.
+• The backup situation also depends on the process, so it is smart to confirm you have a recent backup before unpairing if the paired iPhone is still available.

 If You Don't Have the iPhone